84th Airlift Flight

 The 84th Airlift Flight is an inactive United States Air Force unit.
 Its last assignment was with the 21st Operations Group at Peterson Air Force Base, Colorado, where it was inactivated in June 2005.
+It served in World War II and the Korean War as well as providing airlift services for a short time.

 History

 World War II

 Activated in May 1943 under I Troop Carrier Command and equipped with Douglas C-47 Skytrains.
 Trained in various parts of the eastern United States until the end of 1943.
 Deployed to England and assigned to IX Troop Carrier Command, Ninth Air Force.

 Prepared for the invasion of Nazi-occupied Europe.
 During the Normandy campaign, the group released gliders over Cherbourg Naval Base and carried troops, weapons, ammunition, rations, and other supplies for the 82nd Airborne Division in Operation Neptune.

 Deployed to Italy in July 1944 and participated in the Allied invasion of southern France in August 1944 dropping paratroops of the 1st Airborne Task Force.

 During Operation Market Garden in September 1944, the group released gliders carrying troops and equipment for the airborne attack in the occupied Netherlands.
 In December 1944, the group re-supplied the 101st Airborne Division in the Bastogne area of Belgium during the Battle of the Bulge.
 After moving to France in February 1945, the unit released gliders in support of an American crossing of the Rhine River called Operation Varsity in March 1945.

 Evacuated wounded personnel to rear-zone hospitals.
 After V-E Day, the group evacuated prisoners of war and displaced persons to relocation centers.
 Returned to the United States in August 1945, became a transport squadron for Continental Air Command until inactivation in November 1945.